hot3eed/XibView/README.md

 ```

 ## But UIKit is dead?
 Not yet.
-SwiftUI is still young and it's backed by UIKit anyway, so it's here to stay.
+SwiftUI is still young and it's backed by UIKit anyway, so it's here to stay, for a while at least.

 ## Author